-You ought to be aware of the code that applies to you, however, you’d be forgiven if your tax code knowledge is somewhat lacking.
-If you’re on the wrong one, you could be paying HMRC more than you need to be.
-On the other hand, you risk being penalised if you’re paying too little.
+If you’re on the wrong code, you could be paying HMRC more than you ought to be.
+On the other hand, you risk getting penalised if you’re paying too little.

 Understanding the Letters in your Tax Code